abhibhonsle234/100-days-of-code/log-ML.md

 **Link to work:** will create repo for kaggle datasets

 ### Day 14: Nov 17, 2019
 **Today's Progress:** Did programming assignment week 4, HWDC, feature generatoin with KNN.
-Also learned advanced feature generatoin with feature interactions, and tSNE<br>
+Also learned advanced feature generatoin with feature interactions, matrix factorizatoin, and tSNE<br>
 **Thoughts/Quote:** If its vilified its most probably true to the extent that it will push you<br>
 **Link to work:**